How to write clear English for your diverse audiences

 We’re advised to tailor our writing to our audiences.
 But what if our intended audience is very diverse?
 What can we do to write as clearly as possible?

-In today’s interconnected world, many of us write for audiences with a wide range of comfort levels with English and who come from diverse backgrounds.
+In today’s interconnected world, many of us write for audiences with a wide range of fluency and comfort with English.
 To make your text accessible to as wide an audience as possible, try using some of these plain language techniques.
+(Updated 28 May 20241)

 Tips for writing clear English for diverse audiences

 So!
 Here are some things you can keep in mind.
-(And yes, it’s all part of plain language.)
+(These tips are a part of plain language, but plain language is more than about words and sentences.)

 1. Be aware of your word choice